whoami730/cs741-project/170050004_170050033_170050105_180050089/src/README.md

 Application of SMT encoding on truncated LCGs yielded comparable and in some cases way better results than the existing lattice based recovery techniques.
 SMT based attack on Geffe generator results was found to be significantly faster than the known correlation attacks.

-Extending the discussion, we further study the case of notorious DUAL EC DRBG CSPRNG for presence of kleptographic backdoor to gibe NSA the ability to predict all outputs given 32bytes of keystream.
+Extending the discussion, we further study the case of notorious DUAL EC DRBG CSPRNG for presence of kleptographic backdoor to gibe NSA the ability to predict all outputs given 32 bytes of keystream.

 <!-- # Table of Contents
 1. [Mersenne Twister](#mersenne-twister)